chesterbr/ruby2600/README.md

 ## Current status

-Right now several games display their initial screen playfields (still blue-ish).
+Right now several games display their initial screen playfields (still with weird colors, most likely because Color/BW switch was not implemented yet).

 Tested: Pitfall!, Oink!, Adventure, Berzerk (initial screen animation works also), Pac-Man, Donkey Kong.
+Any non-crazy 4K cart should display something by now.

 - Full 650x instruction set emulation, [cloc](http://cloc.sourceforge.net/)-ing around 350 lines of code. (hardware interrupts not emulated, as the 2600 does not have them)
 - TIA emulation covers basic VSYNC/VBLANK, playfield registers and CPU sync (including WSYNC), being able to generate an entire scanline or even a full frame (in Atari colors)